middletemplelibrary/history-of-the-library/README.md

        label="1734 Library catalogue"
        url="https://github.com/user-attachments/assets/fe431646-156a-4392-a57e-74efd6167129">

-##
+## Card Catalogues</strong>

-<strong>Catalogues</strong>
-<br /><br />
 This is an example of a catalogue record from the card catalogue that became the norm in the nineteenth century in libraries.
 You can find the card catalogue on the Gallery before you enter the Library and on the third floor, next to the US collection.
 Today, the Library uses an online public access catalogue (OPAC) to organise its collections.
-Scan the QR code to use the catalogue.

 <param ve-image
        label="Library card"